matte54/ProjectReggie/ideas.md

 Project Reggie a.k.a Woodhouse 2.0

+- Matte's ideas / plans -

 * Layout plans
 DATA folder only holds constant data (subdirs for diffrent systems) LOCAL is for user data that gets written to and or changed often (subdirs) SYSTEMS holds sepereate function files main only holds the main loop mother reads systems and controls everything so if something isent called in mother it has no meaning.

+* Modular
+The goal is to build stuff as modular as possible, in most cases i want to be able to remove a system from the core by commenting out one line, ideally.
+No more back n forth between systems like 1.0.

+* House Keeper
+Build a system that runs once on start up that takes care of all seperate systems housekeeping tasks.
+Like removing time files, rotating logs.
+Also keeping a database of UserIDs and there global names, and maybe also serverIDs for future multiserver support?
+Obviously important that this system runs indenpedent of the systmes it supports, there should never be any returns

 * Slash commands <----- GIVEN UP ON THIS
 How do they work i want to implement them for all commands?